 Breaking change | Any change to the API contract (path, request, response, or behaviour) that may affect current integrations |

-Support for deprecated versions once a new version is released:
+Support for deprecated versions

-The previous version becomes deprecated
+The previous version becomes deprecated.

-Deprecated versions remain supported for at least 3 months
+Deprecated versions remain supported for at least 3 months.

-How to upgrade to the latest version?
+How to upgrade to the latest version

-Check the version number at the top-right corner of the documentation
+Check the version number at the top-right corner of the documentation.

-If your current version is outdated, locate the section detailing breaking changes
+If your current version is outdated, locate the section detailing breaking changes.

-Review changes introduced in newer versions to understand what may need updating in your integration logic
+Review the changes introduced in newer versions to understand what may need updating in your integration logic.